World Pet Obesity · Dog & Cat Clinical Assessment Tool

 A standardized 9-point clinical tool for estimating adiposity in dogs and cats through visual assessment and palpation.
-Body Condition Score (BCS) supports consistent documentation of excess body fat, clearer caregiver communication, and reliable monitoring across clinical care, education, and research.
+Body Condition Score, or BCS, supports consistent documentation of excess body fat, clearer pet owner communication, and reliable monitoring across clinical care, education, and research.

 Clinical Context